 A season of participation will count when you have actually played in a scheduled game, meet or match (excluding scrimmages).
-The minute you step on the playing field, a season of eligibility will be used.
+The minute you enter a contest (game/match), a season of eligibility will have been used.
 The conference may make exceptions through a formal appeal process if all the following are true:

-- 1. You have an incapacitating injury or illness the injury or illness occurs before you participate in more than 20% of the sport contests (and have not participated in the second half of the season) - 2.
+- 1. You have an incapacitating injury or illness the injury or illness occurs before you participate in more than 30% of the sport contests (and have not participated in the second half of the season) - 2.
 The injury or illness is specifically defined and validated by a licensed physician.